 Each student is assigned a personal academic tutor to whom they may turn for advice on academic or pastoral matters.
-At Level Four and Five (years one and two) tutors will be staff on one of the core modules.
+At Levels Four and Five (years one and two) students will be assigned a personal tutor from the Sociology or Criminology team.
 At Level Six (year three) students' dissertation supervisors will also act as their personal tutor.
 During March of the first and second year students will have the opportunity to choose their option modules for the subsequent year following consultation with academic staff.